jpjuliao/job-board-react/README.md

 * `JobFilter`: Displays a job type select to filter results
 * `JobForm`: Handles job submission and validation
 * `ErrorBoundary`: Serves as an error boundary to catch JavaScript errors anywhere in the child component tree
-* `withProfiler`: Wraps a component in a Profiler that logs the time it takes to render
+* `ProfilerWrapper`: Wraps a component in a Profiler that logs the time it takes to render

 The application uses React Hooks for state management and Tailwind CSS for styling.